 A dinner party favourite, and a pudding you can always rely on.
 Have a stab at one of our top 10 cheesecake recipes.

-One of our prettiest cheesecake recipes (pictured above), well worth the lengthy cooking time.
+One of our prettiest cheesecake recipes (pictured above), and well worth the lengthy cooking time.
 Use a little goat’s cheese in the mix for acidity, and make a crumble topping out of butter, sugar and granola.
 Orange zest, strawberry jam, galettes and blackberries are also essential.

 A tablespoon of chopped rosemary enhances this sweet, sharp and creamy dessert, which comes with a buttery digestive biscuit base and vanilla cream cheese filling.
 Top with a blackcurrant compote, allowing it to trickle prettily down the sides.